Pannukkau {Finnish Pancake}

 Instructions

-• Preheat the oven to 400.
-Place the butter in a 9×13 and put into the oven to melt and become slightly bubbly.
+• Preheat the oven to 400 degrees Fahrenheit.
+Place the butter in a 9×13-inch baking dish, and put it into the oven to melt and become slightly bubbly.

-• Add the flour, milk, salt, and sugar.
-Blend together until batter is thin.
+• Add in the flour, milk, salt, and sugar.
+Whisk everything together until the batter is smooth, the batter will be thin.

-• Cook for 30 minutes.
-When it is done, it will be golden brown around the edges and bubble up especially over the sides.
+• Put the pan back in the oven and cook for 28-30 minutes.
+When it's done it will be golden brown around the edges and bubble up over the sides.

 Peppered Bacon:

-• Place the bacon laying side by side on top of the aluminum foil.
+• Place the bacon lying side by side on top of the aluminum foil, and sprinkle each piece with a little black pepper and brown sugar.

-• Bake about 15-20 minutes or until desired crispness.
+• Bake for about 15-20 minutes or until desired crispness.

-• Once done, transfer to paper towels so that the excess grease can drain.
+• Once the bacon is done, transfer it to paper towels to drain the excess grease.

 Nutrition